abhchand/georgia-2020-runoff-faq/README.md

 * David Perdue (R) vs Jon Ossoff (D)
 * Kelly Loeffler (R) vs Raphael Warnock (D)

-None of these candidates won 50% of the vote in the November election, and by Georgia law a runoff election is held to determinee a winner.
+None of these candidates won 50% of the vote in the November election, and by Georgia law a runoff election is held to determine a winner.

 # Why Is this so Important?